 Someone could potentially win millions by betting a small stake on a large range of results (around 15 or more matches) although the odds of this bet coming in would be rather slim.

-This is a great way for football fans to reap high rewards with little risk.
-This also favours bookmakers as there is more opportunity for someone’s bet to not come in.
+This is an excellent way for football fans to reap high rewards with little risk.
+This also favours bookmakers as there is more opportunity for someone’s bet not to come in.

-The game kicks off and the home team go 1-0 up.
+The game kicks off and the home team goes 1-0 up.
 It’s then the last minute of the game and the punter thinks he’s going to walk away with £980.

-However, in the dying embers of the game, the away team steal a goal, rendering the whole bet void.
+However, in the dying embers of the game, the away team steals a goal, rendering the whole bet void.

 Although he’s potentially lost out on £980 because of that goal, he will at least get his initial stake back to use on another bet.

-By doing so, you’re giving yourself leigh way with the acca to lose out on one result that is a long shot whilst boosting your overall odds.
+By doing so, you’re giving yourself leighway with the football accumulator bet to lose out on one result that is a long shot – whilst boosting your overall odds.

 For example, Ladbrokes will allow acca insurance on accumulators with bets on all football leagues across the world, whereas Paddy Power will only allow insurance with bets on ‘big leagues’.

-BetVictor will allow bets up to £10 to be refunded with acca insurance whereas Paddy Power are much more lenient with a maximum refund of £20.
+BetVictor will allow bets up to £10 to be refunded with acca insurance whereas Paddy Power is much more lenient with a maximum refund of £20.